jorgebucaran/hyperapp/docs/reference.md

 Binds **dispatch** to an external event.
 Returns a cleanup function that removes the binding.

+The subscription function (`keySub` in this case) will be called when it first appears in the `subscriptions:` list, and the anonymous cleanup function will be called when it no longer appears in the list.
+Also, when the `props` object changes, the old cleanup function will be called and the subscription function will be called a second time with the new `props`, creating a new subscription.
+Note that the "should this subscription be restarted with new settings?" function uses the JavaScript idea of equality - if your `props` contains an `array` or an `object`, then it needs to be _the same array_, not just _an array which contains the same values_, otherwise the subscription will get destroyed and recreated every time!

 ```js
 const keySub = (dispatch, props) => {
   // Hook up dispatch to external events